falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 We kindly ask you to add fields related to IDs later in your customization process to keep the upstream Falco output fields to a minimum.
 This is because there are many ID-related fields, such as `%proc.pid %proc.ppid %proc.vpid %proc.pvpid %proc.sid %proc.vpgid ...`.
 You can explore the `-p` option for this purpose and add these fields to each rules' output fields.

 Falco also supports outputting the output as a resolved string.
-Therefore, use a sentence style, first concisely re-iterating the rule's purpose, and then including the output field in parentheses after the `=` character, with its meaning explained before the `=` character.
+Therefore, use a sentence style, first concisely re-iterating the rule's purpose, and then including the output field in parentheses after the `=` character, with its meaning explained before the `=` character, adhering to the snake_case variable naming convention.

 ```yaml
 output: >